fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 The end result of calling the `greetings` method with the string object `'Hello'` as an argument on `line 7` is that both `'Hello'` and `'Goodbye'` are outputted, and `nil` is returned. `nil` is returned because without an explicit `return` reserved word, the last line of the expression evaluated in a method will be returned.
 In this case, `puts` returns `nil`.

-*What does the following code return?
+*6) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```
 arr = [​1​, ​2​, ​3​, ​4​]